sebastianlavender/Makersbnb/README.md

 ```
 As a signed up user
 So that I can rent my place
-I would like to lisy my space on Makersbnb
+I would like to list my space on Makersbnb
 ```
 ```
 As a signed up user